 Many thanks to my Patrons who make guides like these possible!
 Thank you so much to Andynul who helped with the HTML coding and did most of the PTS testing for this guide.

 I also want to thank Lordoftransform, Scoot, and Scribbles for making Andynul's flashpoint grind on the PTS less painful.
-I want to give a shout out to Cola (twitch.tv/colaswtor) from <Farming Components> and his team for testing raids and providing a source for raid currencies.
+I want to give a shout-out to Cola (twitch.tv/colaswtor) from <Farming Components> and his team for testing raids and providing a source for raid currencies.
+And also, thank you to Prum for helping me fill in some of the missing PvP info after launch.

 And finally, many thanks to all the players who took the time to test all the various changes on the PTS, run content and get gear.